craigbarratt/home-assistant-pyscript/home-assistant.io/source/_integrations/pyscript.markdown

 Otherwise, `task.wait_until()` would never return.

-In the special case that `state_check_now=True` and `task.wait_until()` returns immediately, the other return variables that capture the variable name and value that just causes the trigger are not included in the `dict` - it will just contain `trigger_type="state"`.
+In the special case that `state_check_now=True` and `task.wait_until()` returns immediately, the other return variables that capture the variable name and value that just caused the trigger are not included in the `dict` - it will just contain `trigger_type="state"`.

 `task.wait_until()` is logically equivalent to using the corresponding decorators, with some